-In 2007, there were 25 traffic fatalities recorded, 9 of which were DUI related.
-In 2006, Guam recorded a total of 13 traffic fatalities, 5 of which were DUI related.
-The increase in alcohol related fatalities can be attributed to the shortage of personnel affecting the enforcement programs and efforts.
-Highway Patrol continues to be undermanned and will remain undermanned due to budget constraints and shortage of personnel within the Department.
+In 2008, there were eight (8) traffic fatalities recorded, three (3) of which were DUI related.
+In 2007, Guam recorded a total of 12 traffic fatalities, 5 of which were DUI related.
+The decrease in alcohol related fatalities can be attributed to the effective enforcement from the Highway Patrol vigorously performed.

 With available funding, OHS, the Guam Police Department, the Office of the Attorney General, and the Superior Court of Guam placed major emphasis on continuing a full range of information, education, and enforcement countermeasure activities to reduce the motoring public's exposure to those drivers under the influence of alcohol or drugs.
-The Guam Police Department - Highway Patrol Division conducted four (6) Standardized Field Sobriety Test Training in 2007, in which 63 G.P.D. enforcement officers, Navy Security and Airport Police Security attended.
+The Guam Police Department - Highway Patrol Division conducted 6 Standardized Field Sobriety Test Training in 2008, wherein G.P.D. enforcement officers, Navy Security and Airport Police Security attended.

-With a staff of 11 Traffic Investigators, two (2) Police Sergeants, and one (1) Lieutenant, who is also the Division Chief, the Guam Police Department-HPD continued to conduct both Operation

-DUI sobriety checkpoints and selective enforcement island wide to deter drunk and drugged drivers from impacting the safety of the motoring public.
+With a staff of 25 Traffic Investigators, two (2) Police Sergeants, and one (1) Lieutenant, who is also the Division Chief, the Guam Police Department-HPD continued to conduct both Operation DUI sobriety checkpoints and selective enforcement island wide to deter drunk and drugged drivers from impacting the safety of the motoring public.